-In the syntax, we treat H as a keyword.
-Source programs will not use expressions of the form H(r), but they are introduced as part of constraints given to the solver, which we assume will treat H as an uninterpreted function, as described earlier.
+In the syntax, we treat H as a keyword used for dereferencing.
+Source programs will not use expressions of the form H(e), but they are introduced as part of constraints given to the solver, which we assume will treat H as an uninterpreted function.
+We also assume that the solver supports records and record equality, which we also denote with the = operator.